mempko/firestr/docs/api/reference.md

     enabled() : bool

-Returns true if the grid is enabled
+Returns true if the grid is enabled.

     en = my_grid:enabled()